styxsys0927/Med-MMHL/README.md

 For example, to train a fine-tuned version of bioBERT, the command looks like this:

-Markup :  `code(python fake_news_detection_main.py -bert-type pritamdeka/BioBERT-mnli-snli-scinli-scitail-mednli-stsb -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type fakenews_article)`
+`python fake_news_detection_main.py -bert-type pritamdeka/BioBERT-mnli-snli-scinli-scitail-mednli-stsb -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type fakenews_article`

 To test an existing model, the command is:

-Markup :  `code(python fake_news_detection_main.py -bert-type pritamdeka/BioBERT-mnli-snli-scinli-scitail-mednli-stsb -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type fakenews_article -snapshot path/to/your/model -test)`
+`python fake_news_detection_main.py -bert-type pritamdeka/BioBERT-mnli-snli-scinli-scitail-mednli-stsb -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type fakenews_article -snapshot path/to/your/model -test`

 Similarly, to train and test a multimodal model, the commands are:

-Markup :  `code(python fake_news_detection_multimodal_main.py -clip-type uclanlp/visualbert-vqa-coco-pre -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type image_article)`
+`python fake_news_detection_multimodal_main.py -clip-type uclanlp/visualbert-vqa-coco-pre -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type image_article`

 and

-Markup :  `code(python fake_news_detection_multimodal_main.py -clip-type uclanlp/visualbert-vqa-coco-pre -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type image_article -snapshot path/to/your/model -test)`
+`python fake_news_detection_multimodal_main.py -clip-type uclanlp/visualbert-vqa-coco-pre -device 0 -batch-size 4 -benchmark-path path/to/your/data -dataset-type image_article -snapshot path/to/your/model -test`